Betrayed (1954 film): Production

 The film was at one stage known as The True and the Brave, with Kirk Douglas mentioned as a possible star.
 Richard Widmark was at one stage a forerunner for the part played by Victor Mature.
 Ava Gardner was to play the female lead, but was eventually replaced by Lana Turner.

 Filming took place in late 1953 and early 1954, on location in Holland and England.
 Some shooting took place around Maastricht in Limburg.
 The interiors were shot at MGM's Elstree Studios near London.
 The film's sets were designed by the art director Alfred Junge.

 It was the final film Gable made for MGM under his contract, which ended in March 1954.
 His next two films were released by 20th Century Fox.

 Release

 Box office

-According to MGM records, the film earned $1,966,000 in the US and Canada, and $2,211,000 overseas, resulting in a profit of $821,000.
+According to MGM records, the film earned $1,966,000 in the U.S. and Canada, and $2,211,000 in other markets, resulting in a profit of $821,000.